Price-Point/public-api-docs/docs/api_conventions/list.md

 }
 ```
 ## Sorting
 List values can be sorted by their fields in ascending or descending order, `sort` takes two agreements.
 The first is the field name to be sorted.
 The second is the order (either `asc` or `desc`).
-They are separated by a `:`The example below sorts moves by their origin name in descending order.
+They are separated by a `:`.
 #### With Sort
 {: .no_toc }
 Request: